micmejia/bible-dump/AMPC/Exodus/Exod 6.md

-I appeared to Abraham, to Isaac, and to Jacob as God Almighty [El-Shaddai], but by My [^a]name the Lord [Yahweh--the redemptive name of God] I did not make Myself known to them [in acts and great miracles].
+I appeared to Abraham, to Isaac, and to Jacob as God Almighty [El-Shaddai], but by My name the Lord [Yahweh--the redemptive name of God] I did not make Myself known to them [in acts and great miracles].